ErpNetDocs/dev/topics/erp-instances.md

 > [!NOTE]
 > The web sites can be hosted at custom URL addresses.
 Using the Root URL is just a default.

+## Instance Host/Hostname

+In some context, the documentation and/or software, uses the term "Instance Host" or "Instance Hostname".
+The instance host/name is just the host name of the instance, e.g.: demodb.my.erp.net

+The instance host/name is not a valid URL address.
+It is used usually for brevity and to denote that this is hostname for @@name instance.